 Retailers are investing in marketing ventures along with data and management tracking.
 Using data can set professionals up to create the proper experiences that customers will actually enjoy.
 This method saves time, money and is most effective, and it simply just makes sense.
 Since we know that consumers are constantly on their phones, that data can be used as an advantage to retailers.

 “Everyone is looking to enhance [the customer’s] experience.
 It is calculated and focused, but a lot more involved than it used to be,” Partee said.
 “You need to have the info to be able to dissect and give some sort of meaningful outcome.
 When you have that data, you’re able to say, ‘You should have this tenant mix.'”
 Forbes reports.

 Finding out customer’s shopping habits and preferences is key to creating successful experiments.
 Information gives retailers power and makes for effective strategies.
 Data and analytics provide information, like why retailers enter stores in the first place, what they are shopping for and what time they are in the store.
 All of this data will let professionals set their experiments apart from the competition.

-C-Level experts from across North America’s retail industry are coming together February 15-16, 2018 at The Park Hyatt Aviara in San Diego, CA to anticipate the highly complex digital environment that will develop over the next few years.
+C-Level experts from across North America’s retail industry are coming together in Dallas in August to anticipate the highly complex digital retail environment that will develop over the next few years.